Amr-mah/Amr-mah/README.md

 ### Hi there 👋

 My name is Amr Mahmoud.
 I am a passionate student pursuing a B.Sc in Computer Science with a concentration in Software Engineering.
-I have experience working on projects with various programming languages including C++, Java, and Python.
+I have experience working with various programming languages including C++, Java, and Python.
 I am currently seeking internship opportunities for the summer of 2023 to work in real-life situations and further develop my skills.

 <!--
 **Amr-mah/Amr-mah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.